victorhph8/zTSkut/paper/paper.md

 # Summary

 zTSkut is a Python-based web application for predicting the thermoelectric figure of merit, zT, of skutterudite-based compositions.
-The software provides a browser interface for single-composition prediction and a CSV-upload workflow for batch screening.
+The software provides both a browser interface for single-composition prediction and a CSV-upload workflow for batch screening.
 Users specify the anion, cation and filler species, their corresponding fractions, carrier concentration at 300 K, temperature and carrier type. zTSkut then generates the same compositional descriptors used by the trained neural-network model, applies the saved feature scaling from the original training workflow and returns predicted zT values.

-The software is built around a FastAPI backend and a lightweight HTML/JavaScript frontend.
-The backend loads a trained Keras model, a saved `StandardScaler`, and the descriptor order expected by the model.
-This design makes the prediction workflow reproducible: features are transformed using the original training scaler in transform-only mode and no fitting or re-normalisation is performed during user prediction. zTSkut also supports input validation to catch common formatting errors, such as placing element symbols in numerical fraction fields.
+The backend generates the compositional descriptors required by the trained neural-network model, orders them according to the original feature list, applies the saved `StandardScaler` from the training workflow, and returns predicted zT values.
+This ensures that user predictions follow the same preprocessing pathway as the published model-development study. zTSkut is built with a FastAPI backend and a lightweight HTML/CSS/JavaScript frontend, and includes input validation to catch common formatting errors.

 # Statement of need

 Skutterudites are an important family of thermoelectric materials because their structure allows chemical tuning through filler, cation and anion substitution.
 This large compositional flexibility makes them suitable for computational screening, but it also creates a practical barrier for experimental researchers: evaluating many candidate compositions using first-principles transport calculations or synthesis is expensive and slow.
 Machine learning (ML) models can help prioritise promising candidates, but they are only useful to the broader community if they can be accessed without requiring users to reproduce the full training and descriptor-generation workflow.

-zTSkut addresses this need by exposing a trained skutterudite zT model through a simple web interface.
-The underlying neural-network model and its scientific validation are described in Posligua et al. [@posligua2026skutterudites].
+zTSkut addresses this need by exposing the trained skutterudite zT model from Posligua et al. [@posligua2026skutterudites] through a simple web interface.
 The purpose of zTSkut is not to replace that model-development study, but to make the trained predictor usable for screening new skutterudite candidates.
-The web app allows users to test individual compositions interactively or upload large candidate lists for batch prediction.
+The app allows users to test individual compositions interactively or upload large candidate lists for batch prediction.
 This is particularly useful for researchers designing filled or multi-filled skutterudites and looking for a rapid first-pass estimate of thermoelectric performance before more expensive experimental or computational validation.

 # State of the field